Photo: Enes royalfound / Wikimedia Commons

 Best Beach Hotels in Europe: Mediterranean, Atlantic & Aegean (2026)

-Cavo Tagoo's volcanic Mykonos cliff pool, Can Simoneta's Mallorcan limestone cove, and The Phoenicia Malta's Grand Harbour position — Europe's most extraordinary beach and coastal hotels in 2026.
+Cavo Tagoo's volcanic Mykonos cliff pool, Can Simoneta's Mallorcan limestone cove, and The Phoenicia Malta's Grand Harbour position — Europe's best beach and coastal hotels for 2026.

 Europe’s Beach Hotel Landscape

-Europe’s finest coastal hotels span from the volcanic Aegean cliffs of the Cyclades to the extraordinary Atlantic breakers of the Algarve, from the protected coves of the Balearic Islands to the dramatic limestone cliffs of the Amalfi Coast.
-This guide covers the outstanding properties across the spectrum of budget and geography.
+Europe’s coastal hotels span from the volcanic Aegean cliffs of the Cyclades to the pounding Atlantic breakers of the Algarve, from the protected coves of the Balearic Islands to the dramatic limestone cliffs of the Amalfi Coast.
+This guide covers standout properties across the spectrum of budget and geography.

 Greece — The Aegean Standard